naim-ea/fact-checker/README.md

 ## Features

-- Check the accuracy of statements made in the media
 - Use AI to check the accuracy of statements made in the media
 - Rate limiting
 - Caching